kristianfreeman/websocket-proxy/README.md

-A configurable rate limiter for WebSocket connections written in plain JavaScript.
+A configurable server-side rate limiter for WebSocket connections written in plain JavaScript.

 This rate limiter can be used to limit the number of requests from a given IP address _per second_.